 Skin cancer is now the most commonly diagnosed cancer in the United States and much of the world.
-And you may not know it, but there’s a scary link between diet and skin cancer (1).

 This article will explain how the foods you eat can either enhance or significantly decrease your susceptibility to this increasingly prevalent disease.

 Firstly, there are three major types of skin cancer.

 Regarding basal cell and squamous cell carcinomas, these are the most common – and most curable – types of cancer.

 However, the five-year survival rate can be as low as 17% for melanoma (1).

 In this article, we are going to concentrate on melanoma.